section-engineering-education/engineering-education/articles/object-arrays-destructuring/index.md

 ### Conclusion

 Objects are a data-type that has properties or preferences associated with it.
 If you have worked with JSON data, you have already worked with objects.
 Arrays are a data-type used to store related items or creating ordered lists.
-Since objects and arrays build a fraction of a web developer's code, understanding the basic concepts around these data types is important.
+Since objects and arrays make up a fraction of a web developer's code, understanding the basic concepts around these data types is important.